Zabriskie Point (album)

 Zabriskie Point is a soundtrack album to the Michelangelo Antonioni film of the same name.
 It was originally released April 11, 1970 in the US and May 29, 1970 in the UK and features songs recorded by contemporary rock acts of Antonioni's choosing, including Pink Floyd, the Grateful Dead, and the Kaleidoscope.

 A 1997 re-release includes four bonus tracks each from Jerry Garcia and Pink Floyd that were used in the film, but not the original soundtrack.
 Jim Morrison of The Doors wrote the track "L'America" for the film, but was rejected by Antonioni ("L'America" was later released on The Doors' album L.A.
 Woman).
-A Rolling Stones track, "You Got the Silver", is featured in the film but not included on this album.
+A Rolling Stones track, "You Got the Silver", along with Roy Orbison's ending credits song "So Young", are featured in the film but not included on the album.